 After the first month, the cheapest option is Philo, which gives you Lifetime and Lifetime Movies as well as 57 others for $20/month.
 You can check out a free trial and see if the service will meet your needs.
 Philo also includes a cloud DVR for you to record shows to watch later.

 You can use your Philo credentials to sign on to the A&E app and watch at least some of the episodes there.

 Watching Lifetime on Sling TV

 Sling TV provides a live stream of Lifetime so you are able to watch exactly what would be airing on Lifetime just as if you had cable.
-It is included in its Cloud DVR program, so you can record shows for later if you pay an additional $5/month.
+It includes a Cloud DVR, so you can record shows for later.

 With online access to Lifetime streaming, you will never miss great shows like “Dance Moms,” “American Princess,” “Mr. T’s Music Factory,” “Little Women: Atlanta,” “Marrying Millions,” and “Cheerleader Generation.”